-In an era of Weinstein, street harassment and #TimesUp – is the writing on the wall for the ‘art of pulling’ (please note use of inverted commas there…) Is it still okay, was it ever okay, for men to approach women?
+In an era of Weinstein, street harassment and #TimesUp – is the writing on the wall for the ‘art of pulling’ (please note the use of inverted commas there…)?
+Is it still okay, was it ever okay, for men to approach women?

-‘The Art of Pulling’ is incidentally the name of a TV Pilot I was once cast in back before I even realised the title was an issue: it highlights my strange position on who should approach who and how.
+‘The Art of Pulling’ is incidentally the name of a TV Pilot I was once cast in the back before I even realised the title was an issue.
+It highlights my strange position on who should approach who and how.
 In that for many years I’ve worked alongside male dating experts coaching men to meet women and yet I am pretty *slams glass on table* passionate about tackling sexism.
-I also coach women to meet men; some people would call that feminism.
+I also coach women to meet men.
+Some people would call that feminism.

 I am aware that many people believe current feminism is ruining dating.
 Now, I think there’s a good argument here that without the sexual revolution (hello contraceptives!) we wouldn’t have modern dating as we know it.
 However, many people feel feminism has ‘gone too far’, leaving your average guy uncertain of whether he can still approach women… something he probably never felt he was particularly good at.

-This is why I am a fan of emphasising HOW to approach women versus WHERE to approach women.
-I actually think it’s nicer to meet people when you’re sober and during daylight hours.
-It sounds back to front that it’s okay to meet people in a dark techno club, where you’ve forgotten your last name, but talking to someone in a nice artisan coffee shop is seen as downright weird.
-I also meet a lot of men who would love to meet more women but perpetually hold back because they don’t want to intrude, cause offence, or be slapped.
-I then meet a lot of women who wonder why no guys ever approach them, and are perpetually disappointed that when a guy does swashbuckle his way over that he’s turns out to be a total d*ck.
+This is why I am a fan of emphasising HOW to approach women versus were to approach women.
+I think it’s nicer to meet people when you’re sober and during daylight hours.
+It sounds back to front that it’s okay to meet people in a dark techno club, where you’ve forgotten your last name.
+Yet, talking to someone in a nice artisan coffee shop is seen as downright weird.
+I also meet a lot of men who would love to meet more women but perpetually hold back because they don’t want to intrude, offend, or be slapped.
+I then meet a lot of women who wonder why no guys ever approach them.
+Who are perpetually disappointed that when a guy does swashbuckle his way over that he’s turned out to be a total d*ck.

 If you meet a woman online you can send her an unsolicited dick pic or you can take a read of her profile and comment on what she’s written: